All You Need to Know Before Attending your Dentistry Interview in the UK

 Dentists must work in a multi-disciplinary team with effective communication to serve the patient.
 The dentist works hand in hand with the receptionist, dental nurse, hygienist, laboratory technician and so on.
 This can be demonstrated by talking about teamwork activities that you’ve been involved in.
 It’s always best to talk about team-based sports.
-Admission teams really like sporty people because it illustrates many good skills like time management, organisation and hard work.
-Don’t worry if you’re not sporty, you can always talk about another extra-curricular activity or job that involves working as a team.
+Admission teams like sporty people because it illustrates many good skills like time management, organisation and hard work.
+Don’t worry if you’re not sporty; you can always talk about another extra-curricular activity or job that involves working as a team.

 Another quality dentists have is caring for other people.
 Talk about how you enjoy helping people and contributing to the community.
 You’re a compassionate person who wants to positively influence the world and make a difference.
-What better way to do this than alleviate people’s pain and improve their wellbeing?
+What better way to do this than alleviate people’s pain and improve their well-being?
 It’s always good to demonstrate that what you’re saying is true by talking about how you’ve used your skills and time in the past to help others.
-Many students volunteer in charity shops, old people’s residence homes, and disabled children’s schools.
-Talk about activities that show that you helped people voluntarily, not out of obligation – like helping a family member!
+Many students volunteer in charity shops, old people’s residential homes, and disabled children’s schools.
+Talk about activities that show you helped people voluntarily, not out of obligation – like helping a family member!
 Caring people are good listeners who will empathise with the patient and their problems no matter how small they may seem to you.